Diseases

 • Feel exhausted

-• Treatment: It is important to treat whooping cough early, before coughing fits begin.
-Since this is a bacterial infection, whooping cough is typically treated with antibiotics.
+It is important to treat whooping cough early, before coughing fits begin.
+Whooping cough is a bacterial infection and typically treated with antibiotics.
 Most symptoms can be managed at home but treatment in a hospital may be necessary if symptoms become serious.
 Early diagnosis and treatment of whooping cough may make the infection and symptoms less severe and help reduce the spread of whooping cough.